 Unregulated flavourings in e-cigarette liquids have also been a cause for concern.
 Just because the flavouring ingredients are legally acceptable for use in food products doesn't mean that they're safe to inhale through vaping.

 For years, researchers and doctors have been calling for more rigorous controls and testing of all ENDS, and Western governments have responded.
-In May 2016, the EU’s revised Tobacco Products Directive (TPD) developed in 2014 came into effect.
-The revision sets out new regulations covering e-cigarettes that require child-resistant, tamper-proof packaging, smaller cartridge sizes and a consistent delivered dose of nicotine, as well as a limited total dose of no more than 20 mg/mL of nicotine.
+In May 2016, the EU's revised Tobacco Products Directive (TPD) developed in 2014 came into effect.
+The revision sets out new regulations covering e-cigarettes that require child-resistant, tamper-proof packaging, smaller cartridge sizes and a consistently delivered dose of nicotine, as well as a limited total dose of no more than 20 mg/mL of nicotine.

 In the US, the Food and Drug Administration (FDA) required e-cigarette manufacturers to register with the FDA by August 2016, and gives them two years to apply for continued manufacturing rights.
 Companies are also now required to supply a detailed list of every product's ingredients, as well as any research findings on the impact of their products on public health.